Building Services

 - are not part of a swimming pool barrier; and

-- comply with the Shire of Lake Grace Fencing Local Law.
+- comply with the Shire of Cuballing Fencing Local Law.

 - Masts, antennas, or similar structures that: